eb0687/real-time-forum/README.md

   - This section must be visible at all times.
   - Be visible, for this you will have to be able to see the previous messages that you had with the user
   - Reload the last 10 messages and when scrolled up to see more messages you must provide the user with 10 more, without spamming the scroll event.
 Do not forget what you learned!!
 (Throttle, Debounce)
+  - Messages must follow a specific format:
     - A date that shows when the message was sent
     - The user name, that identifies the user that sent the message

-- [ ] user status
 - [ ] css for:

   - [ ] private chat